 Non-communicable diseases (NCDs), also known as chronic diseases, are not passed from person to person.
-They include cardiovascular diseases (like heart attacks and stroke), cancers, chronic respiratory diseases, and diabetes, and they disproportionately affect low- and middle-income countries, where nearly three quarters of NCD deaths—28 million—occur.
-A person in Tanzania is nearly three times more likely to die of diabetes or heart disease than in the United States.
-These are often premature deaths.
-Most NCDs are preventable and tobacco use, physical inactivity, unhealthy diet and alcohol consumption can increase the risk of NCDs.
+They include cardiovascular diseases (like heart attacks and stroke), cancers, chronic respiratory diseases, and diabetes.
+They disproportionately affect low- and middle-income countries, where nearly three quarters of NCD deaths—28 million—occur.
+Though most NCDs are preventable, behaviors like tobacco use, physical inactivity, unhealthy diet, and alcohol consumption can increase the risk of NCDs.

 Hypertension, also known as high blood pressure, is one of the major risk factors for heart disease and stroke.